sarveshsea/sarveshsea/README.md

 ## About

-Data-driven Product Designer with expertise in UX/UI design, software development, and data analytics.
+Data-driven Product Designer with expertise in UX/UI design and data analytics.
 Experienced in report development, usability testing, and data storytelling, with a focus on optimizing workflows and uncovering actionable insights.

 ## Education